 Many people who develop plans for a new food business hope to find the balance between profit and purpose.
 While it is difficult to work within a framework that will impact all of the sustainability challenges within the current food system, much early planning can incorporate the impacts suggested by B Corp businesses.
 This model for sustainability in business requires businesses to consider the impact of their decisions on workers, consumers, those in the supply chain, the community, and the environment.
 This metric will quickly allow problem areas to be isolated and resolved in the early stages of planning.

 As plans develop, many new businesses focus in on one area of primary concern.
 The development of hyper-local and local food systems in many communities gives us a blueprint for planning in areas such as transportation, packaging, and local markets.
-The new hydroponic urban farm, Living Lettuce, is addressing several challenges with a business model that specifically focuses on current system challenges and B Corp planning paradigms.
+BetterGrow Hydro’s Living Lettuce Farm in Los Angeles focuses on hydroponic farming to grow hearty leafy greens and is addressing several challenges with a business model that specifically focuses on current system challenges and B Corp planning paradigms.

 Concern over lettuce that travels over 2,000 miles to the plate, and must be stored for four weeks or more, informed first investigations into methods for growing local lettuce year-round.
 Hydroponics suggests a massive water savings, from about 25 gallons of fresh water per head produced by current methods to under 1 gallon using aeroponic systems.
 Hydroponic or aeroponic systems also allow the lettuce to continue growing until picked same day for market, and keeping roots intact protects the nutrients.
 Modern lighting systems, such as LED lights, allow year-round, indoor growing for a considerable energy cost-savings.
 The Living Lettuce model also plans to develop a net-zero carbon footprint by using local farmer’s markets, two within walking distance of the indoor urban farm, and transporting produce to market by foot, using a wagon.